terrarum/webapp-base/readme.md

 presumably babelrc can have options per env and per build target (e.g. do this for node in prod but this for node in dev)

 could add a test script to run eslint on node

+To Do:
+- Lint the server code
+- Single command to run front and back ends
+- Production build command that compiles front and back ends into separate single files